Draeken/articles/knowledge_management/01OntologyExamples.md

 concept have properties.
 concept adheres/agrees to subjective version of other concepts. concept can evolve (properties, or adherence to other concepts).

+Define concept in optic to compare it with similar concept. eg: define recipe to allow comparison with similar recipes.

+Concepts start by being owned by its creator, but if enough people connects with this concept, it becomes public.
+Modification needs a majority of validation.